Evernorth/aws-ami-tracker/README.md

 ## Purpose

-Once deployed to your AWS Account, this terraform module and associated yaml configuration can be used to track and alert on new versions of AWS and third-party AMIs.
+Once deployed to your AWS Account, the resources and associated yaml configuration in this terraform module can be used to track and alert on new versions of AWS and third-party AMIs.
 This allows for eventing on AMI releases, so you can run a build / configuration processes or act to upgrade your development environment when new upstream AMIs are released.

 For example, this project can serve to fill the gap in notifications of new EKS optimized AMIs as requested here: https://github.com/aws/containers-roadmap/issues/734